Stability and deformations of generalised Picard sheaves: Abstract

 \section{Abstract}

-Let $C$ be a smooth irreducible complex projective curve of genus $g \geq 2$ and $M_1$ a moduli space of stable vector bundles over $C$.
-A (generalised) Picard sheaf is the direct image on $M_1$ of the tensor product of the Poincar\'e or universal bundle on $M_1\times C$ by the pullback of a vector bundle $E_0$ on $C$; when the degree of $E_0$ is sufficiently large, this sheaf is a bundle and coincides with the Fourier-Mukai transform of $E_0$.
-In this paper we include all results known to us and many new ones on the stability of the Picard sheaves when $M_1$ is one of the Picard variety of line bundles of degree $d$ on $C$, the moduli space of stable vector bundles of rank $n$ and degree $d$ on $C$ with $n,d$ coprime or the moduli space of stable bundles of rank $n$ and fixed determinant of degree $d$.
-We prove in particular that, if $E_0$ is a stable bundle of rank $n_0$ and degree $d_0$ with $nd_0 + n_0d > n_0n(2g-1)$, then the pullbacks of the Picard bundle on the moduli space of stable bundles by morphisms analogous to the Abel-Jacobi map are stable; moreover, if $nd_0 + n_0d > n_0n(n + 1)(g-1) + n_0$, then the Picard bundle itself is stable with respect to a theta divisor.
+Let $C$ be a smooth irreducible complex projective curve of genus $g \geq 2$ and $M$ the moduli space of stable vector bundles on $C$ of rank $n$ and degree $d$ with $\gcd(n,d)=1$.
+A generalised Picard sheaf is the direct image on $M$ of the tensor product of a universal bundle on $M\times C$ by the pullback of a vector bundle $E_0$ on $C$.
+In this paper, we investigate the stability of generalised Picard sheaves and, in the case where these are locally free, their deformations.
+When $g\ge3$, $n\ge2$ (with some additional restrictions for $g=3,4$) and the rank and degree of $E_0$ are coprime, this leads to the construction of a fine moduli space for deformations of Picard bundles.